 - Foreclosure consultants may also lose their real estate and mortgage broker licenses.

 Therefore, defendants who are accused of foreclosure fraud are encouraged to seek legal counsel as soon as possible.
 They may be able to resolve the case before the matter snowballs and to save the defendant’s professional standing in the community.

-If you are being charged with “foreclosure fraud” in Nevada, phone our Las Vegas criminal defense attorneys for a free consultation to discuss your options.
+If you are being charged with “foreclosure fraud” in Nevada, phone our Las Vegas criminal defense attorneys for a consultation to discuss your options.
 We may be able to get the charges lessened or thrown out altogether.
 And we are also ready to take your matter to trial in pursuit of a “not guilty” verdict to keep your record clean.